Rachmanin0xFF/Rachmanin0xFF.github.io/src/content/posts/Embedding/Embedding.md

 And call it for now.
 ### The Gist
 I think that the conclusion you can pull from this is that **any attempt to improve a Euclidean distance heuristic by 'moving nodes around' or 'adding dimensions' will ultimately be limited by some very fundamental math**.
-I'm not saying that doing this won't offer performance gains (follow-up post topic?), but any technique using an embedding in \\(\mathbb R^n\\) will eventually hit some pretty hard walls.
+I'm not saying that doing this won't offer performance gains (follow-up post topic?), but any technique using an embedding in $ \mathbb R^n $ will eventually hit some pretty hard walls.

 Finally, if you liked any of the math in this, I recommend Deza and Laurent's [Geometry of Cuts and Metrics](https://convexoptimization.com/TOOLS/cutbook.pdf) (1996), specifically Part III.